Almquist shell: Adoption in Debian and Ubuntu

-Because of its slimness, Ubuntu decided to adopt Dash as the default /bin/sh in 2006.
+Because of its slimness, Ubuntu decided to adopt Dash as the default /bin/sh in October 2006 with version 6.10.
 The reason for using Dash is faster shell script execution, especially during startup of the operating system, compared to previous versions of Debian and Ubuntu that used Bash for this purpose, although Bash is still the default login shell for interactive use.
-Dash became the default /bin/sh in Ubuntu starting with the 6.10 release in October 2006.
-Dash replaced Bash and became the default /bin/sh in Debian 6 (Squeeze).